blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/[...1]core/+page.md

    */
   wheresMyWalletLink?: string
   /**
-   * Hide the where is my wallet link notice
+   * Hide the where is my wallet link notice displayed in the connect modal */ hideWhereIsMyWallet?: boolean
-   */
-  hideWhereIsMyWallet?: boolean
   /**